-- We are frequently reminding residents that the first defense against coronavirus is proper handwashing, which includes 20 seconds of rubbing all skin surfaces of the fingers and hands with soap.
+- We have frequently reminded residents that the first defense against coronavirus is proper handwashing, which includes 20 seconds of rubbing all skin surfaces of the fingers and hands with soap.
 Residents are reminded that 20 seconds is approximately how long it takes to hum the “Happy Birthday” song twice, from beginning to end.

-- We are instructing residents to avoid touching their eyes, nose, and mouth and cover a cough or sneeze with a tissue which is then immediately disposed of, or to cough or sneeze into an elbow or upper sleeve, not into hands.
+- We have instructed residents to avoid touching their eyes, nose, and mouth and cover a cough or sneeze with a tissue which is then immediately disposed of, or to cough or sneeze into an elbow or upper sleeve, not into hands.